 A mouth swab drug test detects substances in a person’s system by checking for the presence of drugs or alcohol in the saliva.
-These tests are quick and easy to carry out, cause no pain to the individual, and are very cost effective.

 People may also refer to a mouth swab drug test as an oral fluids drug test or a saliva drug test.

 In companies with drug testing policies, employers often use mouth swab drug tests.
 A company will usually make it clear when applicants and employees will undergo testing.
 However, random testing may sometimes also take place.

 In some industries, businesses are required by law to test employees for drug use.
 Under Executive Order 12564, all federal employees working in the following fields are subject to mandatory drug testing:

 - other functions requiring a high degree of public trust

 Mouth swab drug tests are an alternative to urine drug tests.
 They are easier to carry out and much more difficult to cheat because the sample collection takes place under supervision and direct observation.

 A mouth swab drug test is a noninvasive method of drug testing that is very easy to carry out.
 The test also requires very little preparation, with an individual simply having to avoid eating or drinking anything for just 10 minutes prior to the test.

 The test involves the use of a sponge or absorbent pad on the end of a stick to swab the inside of a person’s cheek.

 An analysis of the sample, either on-site or in a lab, will reveal whether there are traces of specific substances present.